Ekoda/Ekoda/README.md

-Hi, I’m Pontus Blomqvist, @Ekoda 👋
+Hi, I’m Pontus Blomqvist 👋

 A curious person with wide-ranging interest, existing at the intersection of society and technology!